imagineLife/human-effort/ComponentMaster.md

 When building & reviewing a react frontend, here's a short-hand set of items to assure:

+### Components are explained

+- [ ] A comment block at the top of a component page explains details about the component
+  - [ ] its use-cases
+  - [ ] overview of props && their impact on the component (_perhaps in combination with [a 'type' system](https://flow.org/)_)

+### State is located appropriately

+- [ ] State is stored at relevant component 'level' in the rendering tree
+  - [ ] available by all components that use the state
+  - [ ] not too 'high' that state-changes cause re-renders of irrelevant componnents
+  - [ ] not too 'low' that similar states are duplicated across components
-- [ ] **State is de-coupled appropriately**, leveraging agreed-upon state-management tooling, like [React's own Context](https://reactjs.org/docs/context.html)
+  - [ ] **de-coupled appropriately**, leveraging agreed-upon state-management tooling, like [React's own Context](https://reactjs.org/docs/context.html)

-- [ ] Component Props are tested
+### Components are Tested

 - [ ] State-Informing props are tested with various states:
   - [ ] When no state data is passed
   - [ ] When little state data is passed
   - [ ] when 'lots' of state data is passed
 - [ ] Style-Informing props are tested with expected options
   - [ ] props that inform classnames
   - [ ] props that inform styles
 - [ ] Conditional-element controlling props are tested
   - [ ] Children &/or elements show when expected
   - [ ] Children &/or elements are not show when expected to not be shown
   - [ ] 'disabline' states are tested
   - [ ] conditional element positioning is tested
 - [ ] Interaction-Handling Callbacks are tested
   - [ ] onClick's are called when expected
   - [ ] mouse events are triggered/handled